marciogoda/brown/README.md

 ```

 ## Security information
-As the web app contains live feed from the camera it is advised to deploy in a secure network environment or without internet access.
+As the web app contains live feed from the camera it is advised to deploy it in a secure network environment or without internet access.
-If you prefer during the instalation dont install the web app.
+If you prefer during the instalation don't install the web app.
-We don't take any responsability for your the use any part of this project.
+We don't take any responsability for your use of any parts of this project.